 Prerequisite: Credit for or concurrent registration in Education 201.
 The nature of the community college student; the learning process including contributions of audiovisual materials.
 The functions of student personnel services in the community college.
+246. Advanced Diagnosis in Reading (3) Prerequisites: Psychology 204 and Education 137, or consent of instructor.
+Principles and techniques of individual and group diagnosis of reading difficulties.
+Experience in administration and interpretation of individual and group instruments in diagnosis.
+247. Advanced Diagnosis and Treatment of Learning Difficulties (3) Prerequisites: A teaching credential and Education 151 or 152.
+Principles and techniques of diagnosis and treatment of difficulties in learning the school subjects.
+Supervised experience in working with individual pupils and their parents.
 Counselor Education 224.
 Administration of Pupil Personnel Services (3) Prerequisite: Education 230.

 The organization and administration of school guidance services, including the use of community resources and a study of laws relating to children and child 225A-225B.
 Determinants of Human Behavior (3-3) Implications of theory and research in behavioral sciences for the understanding of human behavior.
 Education 225A deals with personality theories and psychological determinants of behavior; 225B with social and cultural determinants.
 226. Guidance Services in Public Education (3) Prerequisite: Education 110, or Education 111 and 112.
 Historical, philosophical, and legal bases of the pupil personnel services; staff roles and relationships in a variety of organizational patterns.
 229. Workshop in Counseling (3) Prerequisite: Consent of instructor of workshop.
 Application of principles and procedures to specific situations for improvement of counseling services.
 Individual problems emphasized.
-230. Guidance Problems in Secondary Education (3) Prerequisites: Education 110 or equivalent, and student teaching or teaching ex- The theory and practice of guidance emphasizing advanced mental hygiene concepts needed by teachers and counselors.
 231. Theory and Process of Appraisal (4) Three lectures and three hours of laboratory.

-Measurement theory and procedures, including interpretation of test results, Not open to students with credit in Education 237.
+Measurement theory and procedures, including interpretation of test results.
+Not open to students with credit in Education 237.
 Offered during summer sessions only in combination with Education 232 as Education 237.
 232. Theory and Process of Vocational Choice (4) Three lectures and three hours of laboratory and/or field work.
 Vocational choice theory, occupational and educational materials used in career planning.
 Not open to students with credit in Education 237.
 Offered during summer sessions only in combination with Education 231 as Education 237.
 233. Theory and Process of Counseling (4) Prerequisites: Education 225A and 231.

 Counseling process theories, approaches to and techniques for counseling, and research concerning counseling effectiveness.
 Supervised practice in counseling, analyzing counseling, and writing counseling reports.
 Not open to students with credit in Education 238 or Psychology 152 or Psychology 233.
 Offered during summer sessions only in combination with Education 234 as Education 238.
 234. Theory and Process of Group Counseling (4) Three lectures and three hours of laboratory.
 Prerequisites: Education 225B and 233.

 Group process and individual growth, theories of group interaction, sensitivity training and group leadership techniques.
 Not open to students with credit in Education 238.
 Offered during summer sessions only in combination with Education 233 as Education 238.

-237. Appraisal and Vocational Choice (6)

-Five lectures and three hours of laboratory.
+235A-235B-235C.
+Specialized Areas in Rehabilitation Counseling (2-2-2) Prerequisite: Admission to Counselor Education.
+Education 235A deals with the psychological aspects of disability, 235B with medical aspects of disability, and 235C with placement of the disabled.
+237. Appraisal and Vocational Choice (6) Five lectures and three hours of laboratory.

 Measurement theory, interpretation of test results, vocational choice theory, occupational and educational information in career planning.
 Not open to students with credit in Education 231 or 232.
 Application to take the course must be made early during the preceding semester.
-Offered only during summer sessions.
+Offered only during summer sessions,

 238. Counseling: Individual and Group (6)

 Five lectures and three hours of laboratory.